-Individual, self paced instruction in piano, organ, guitar, voice, band or orchestral instruments.
+Individual, self-paced instruction in piano, organ, guitar, voice, band or orchestral instruments.
 Open to all students in the college.
-One 30 minute lesson each week.
+Repeatable for a total of 4 credit hours towards degree/certificate requirements.

 MUS203.
 Piano Class III (1).

 Designed for students with some piano experience.
 Emphasis on advanced accompaniment skills.